JohnnyBackus/odd-duck/README.md

-# LAB - 13 Odd Duck
+# LAB - 15B Odd Duck

-## Adding Local Storage
+## Brushing Up Errors

-Keeoing track of multiple rounds of voting.
+Putting some finishing touches on the page and fixing any js errors.

 ### Author: Johnny Backus